 Isn’t it remarkable how food has the power to transport us to another time and place?

 Moroccan Lamb Stew is my favorite go-to dish when I’m feeling cooped up in winter’s grasp.
-Instantly, the aromatic spices of cinnamon, allspice and sweet paprika wafting out of my kitchen take me on an exotic holiday.
+Instantly, the aromatic spices of cinnamon, allspice, and sweet paprika wafting out of my kitchen take me on an exotic holiday.
 I imagine walking through corridors of winding alleyways in Morocco, with my nose turned in the direction to find that beautiful, unexpected cafe filling the air with their sweet, fragrant love of food.
-At last, I take a seat at a table to enjoy a meal, and I’m licking my lips in bliss.
+Then, at last, I take a seat at a table to enjoy a meal, and I’m licking my lips in bliss.